The Impact of COVID-19 on healthcare systems – Part 1 The current reality

 COVID-19 is devastating businesses worldwide.
 Not least of all healthcare.
 I have been speaking with healthcare executives on the impact of COVID-19 on healthcare systems.
 The impact is deep and far-ranging.

 The Economic Impact of COVID-19 on healthcare systems

 COVID-19 is financially catastrophic in the short term.
 Due to the acuity of COVID patients, labor costs are high.
 Traditionally high revenue visits, like Surgery, are practically non-existent.
 Elective surgeries are canceled until this crisis is over.

 Healthcare systems have had to cut elective procedures, ER visits other than COVID-19 are down, and outpatient flow is significantly lower.
-I have heard reports of revenue drops of 30-60% in the last month.
+I have heard reports of 30-60% revenue drops in the last month.

 This is compounded by the cost of caring for COVID-19 patients.
 The average length of stay in US hospitals is 4.5 days.
 COVID-19 patients remain in the hospital for two weeks or even longer.

 In the words of one hospital executive: